Gitoddity/note-taking-app/README.md

 I wanted a simple way to save my observation from work and life in  notes , i know there are so many apps available for it like keep notes, notion , evernote. i just wanted something that is not on the cloud or owned by any companies so i whipped this up relatively quickly using ChatGPT

-My  python profecience falls somewhere between an absolute beginner and an intermediate user depending on the problems that needs to be solved .
-I usually have an idea of the solution so using AI and my own understanding of python i created this app , hope you find it as usefull as i did
+My  python fluentcy falls somewhere between an absolute beginner and an intermediate user depending on the problems that needs to be solved .
+I usually have an idea of the solution so using AI and my own understanding of python i created this app , hope you find it as usefull as i did.

 ---